 ^b The District adopted GASB Statement No. 84 in 2019-20, which reclassified the Custodial Funds from a Fiduciary Fund to a nonmajor Governmental Fund.
-See Note 11 in the Notes to the Basic Financial Statements for further information regarding the implementation of GASB Statement No. 84.
+See the Notes to the Basic Financial Statements for further information regarding the implementation of GASB Statement No. 84.